Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ```

 <a name="monitoring-for-changes"></a>
-### Monitoring for Changes
+### Monitor for Changes

 In order to keep watch on various items during and after the fault has been introduced (in this case, the shutdown of a single NCN node), the steps listed below can help give insight into changing health conditions.
 It is an eventual goal to strive for a monitoring dashboard which would help track these sort of things in a single or few automated views.
 Until that can be incorporated, these kinds of command prompt sessions can be useful.

 1. Set up a `watch` command to repeatedly run with the Cray CLI (that will hit the service API) to ensure that critical services can ride through a fault.
 Note that there is not more than a window of 5-10 minutes where a service would, intermittently, fail to respond.

    In the examples below, the CLI commands are checking the `bos` and `cps` APIs.
 It may be desired to choose additional Cray CLI commands to run in this manner.
 The ultimate proof of system resiliency lies in the ability to perform system level use cases and to, further, prove that can be done at scale.
 If there are errors being returned, consistently (and without recovery), with respect to these commands, it is likely that business critical use cases (that utilize the same APIs) will also fail.

    It may be useful to reference instructions for [Configuring the Cray CLI](../configure_cray_cli.md).

    ```bash
    ncn# watch -n 5 "date; cray cps contents"